Andeskjerf/MCBannerStatus/README.md

 SERVER_HOST = "127.0.0.1"
 SERVER_PORT = 25565

+# Path to save the output image
+TARGET_PATH = ""

 # Image and font to use
 IMAGE_PATH = ""
 REGULAR_FONT_PATH = ""

+# Use italic fonts in certain situations, optional
+ITALIC_FONT_PATH = ""

 # Set to true to enable image rotation
 # Make sure to add images to the images folder!